This post was reviewed and updated Friday, May 11, 2018.

 And just how many babies are we talking?
 Almost 96 million.
 That, my friends is a lot of diaper changing and sleepless nights, from 3 a.m. feedings to teenagers out in the family car.

-It's also a lot of numbers, but since this May 8th is Mother's Day, 43.5 million moms get this week's By the Numbers honor.
+It's also a lot of numbers, but since this coming May 13, 2018, is Mother's Day, the country's 43.5 million moms get this week's early By the Numbers honor.

-Since this is a tax blog, my small but heart-felt gift to all moms on this Mother's Day 2016 is still more Census figures, along with three mother-related tax-saving tips.
+Since this is a tax blog, my small but heart-felt gift to all moms this Mother's Day 2018 (and this week's Weekly Tax Tip) is still more Census figures, along with three mother-related tax-saving tips.

 In these cases, the moms likely will qualify to file their returns as head of household.
 This filing status is more beneficial than that of a single taxpayer.
-As a household head caring for a minor child, mom gets a larger standard deduction amount.
+As a household head caring for a minor child, mom gets a larger standard deduction — substantially larger at $18,000 starting in 2018 under the Tax Cuts and Jobs Act (TCJA) changes — amount.

 2. Child care tax credit: These single moms (and married ones and dads, too) also should look to the tax code for some help in taking care of their kids.